Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Gan Ning's air charge attack has a faster-than-average falling speed.
 Could be useful if you have to fall down quickly at some point.
 Although he shares weapon with Jia Xu, Jia Xu's air charge attack falls down much slower.

 You hear annoying bells whenever running around with this character.

+## Ginchiyo Tachibana

+- Technique / Impact + Impulse

+### Good/great angled glitch

+She is able to breach up to thick walls with C8, although this is a little slow.
+She can also breach up to medium-thick walls with sprint attack and thin walls with air charge attack.

+Being a Samurai-character, she can also be used to set up angled glitch.

+### Average high jump?

+My old PS4-notes say that I could get over 1.5 tiers in Luoyang stairs using her air charge attack, but for some reason on Steam-version I can't even get past tier 1?
+Version difference or just a mistake?
+Should re-test this at some point.

+WIP

+Highest jump so far: jump -> air charge attack.

+### Conditionally great speed movement

+Her air special gets glitchy momentum on vsync 30.
+The overall speed is about as fast as Zuo Ci, but this speed movement is more difficult to utilize because of a worse angle.
+You need a lot of height to make the most of it.
+It also doesn't work over stairs.

+### Average combat setup

+She can leave a long-term lingering lightning effect around her with C9.
+It may be somewhat inconsistent to use and would probably only contribute some lingering damage.

+She can also hit enemies at a medium-range with ground special, but it's also inconsistent.

+### Other notes

+She can't attack through walls in any capacity.

+She can't participate in infinite jumping because her air special is a downsmash.

+## Gracia

+- Wonder / Fortune + Solidarity

+### Good angled glitch

+Gracia is able to breach up to medium-thick walls using her sprint attack.

+Being a Samurai-character, she can also be used to setup angled glitch.

+### Average high jump

+Her air charge attack and air special both grant a small amount of height.

+Highest jump so far: jump -> air special -> air charge attack.

+### Average infinite jump

+Her air special allows her to hover or gain height.
+The animation is fast and she loses almost no height afterwards due to the slow falling, so it's very safe in IJ combos.

+### Good wallzipping?

+In theory, she should be better-than-average at wallzipping since she can buff her own attack speed.

+### Other notes

+No way to attack through walls as her?
+(WIP)

+## Guan Ping

+- Technique / Technique + Solidarity

+### Average/Good angled glitch

+He is able to breach up to medium-thick walls with C3 or C6.
+His slow combos make doing this inefficient compared to many other characters.
+Additionally, he can breach thin walls with sprint attack.

+### Average attacking through walls

+Air special sends out a shockwave that hits several meters through walls.
+Still more short-range than medium-range, though, although having height might help extend the range of the shockwave.

+### Great high jump

+Guan Ping is surprisingly good for solo high jumping.
+C6 is a launcher that seems to give more height than a regular jump, and air special is also helpful in gaining height quick.

+Highest jump so far: C6 -> air special -> charged air attack.
+(Enough to cross 2.2 tiers at Luoyang stairs).

+### Great infinite jump

+His air special is one of the fastest ways to gain height even though he can't double jump afterwards.
+It may rival Hanzo Hattori's IJ height gain speed, although it's a bit harder to use.
+Can drop height afterwards inconsistently.

+## Guan Suo

+- Technique / Vigor + Technique

+### Good angled glitch

+He can break up to medium-thick walls with his sprint attack.
+Thin walls can be also breached with Musou or ground special.

+### Average attacking through walls

+Ground special seems to hit through walls.
+The range is quite short, but this should work in WO3 too?

+Air special also hits through walls at short range.

+### Average high jump

+Regular air attack gives a small amount of height.
+Charged air attack looks like it gives even more, but the effect might be mostly cosmetic since you can't cross ledges all that well with it.

+Air special looks like a burst of height followed by a downsmash, but the height might only be cosmetic.

+Highest jump so far: jump -> regular air attack.
+(Enough to cross 1.2 tiers at Luoyang stairs.)

+### Other notes

+Guo Sua can't participate in infinite jump combos since his air special is a downsmash.

+## Guan Yu

+- Technique / Potence + Recovery

+### Good angled glitch

+He is able to breach up to medium-thick walls with his sprint attack.

+### Average attacking through walls

+Air special can be used for short-range attacking through walls.

+### Average high jump

+Charged air attack helps with both height and forward momentum.

+Air special also seems to give a bit of height.
+Very little, though.

+Highest jump so far: jump -> air special -> charged air attack.
+(Enough to cross 1.3 tiers at Luoyang.)

+### Average infinite jump

+Guan Yu's air special mainly just loses height when done in an IJ chain.

+### Average combat setup

+He can buff his own damage with his EX while waiting for enemies.

+## Guo Huai

+- Technique / Focus + Dexterity

+### Average/good angled glitch

+He is able to breach up to medium-thick walls with his Musou.
+Worst part is that doing this is pretty slow.

+### Conditionally great attacking through walls

+His air special sends a downward projectile that explodes.
+It can pass through walls.
+With enough height, it can be used to snipe officers from a nearly arbitrary distance away like Xiahou Yuan's air special.

+### Average infinite jump

+His air special can give height in an IJ chain.
+However, it is slightly slow to spam and not super consistent without access to double jump.

+### Conditionally good combat setup

+Technically, you could use the very long range of his air special to hit enemies from afar or otherwise multi-task.

+### Other notes

+Not an acrobatic character at all, with a low jump and no ways to really extend the jump.

+If you ever have the desperate need to do a wallzip in the original WO3, his air charge attack could work since it gives decent height and is moderately steerable.

 ## Guo Jia